Dead Channels

 The Assignment

 One full-page interior splash.
-This is the reader’s first entry point into the story.
-The subject is Benn — a painter-turned-audio-forensics obsessive — mid-session in a cold basement studio, injecting hidden spectral data into an analog recording.
+The reader’s first entry point into the story.
+The subject is Benn, a painter-turned-audio-forensics obsessive, mid-session in a cold basement studio, injecting hidden spectral data into an analog recording.
 We never see his face.

 Tone: cyberpunk noir.
 Tactile, grimy, obsessive.
 Someone has been awake for days.
 High-end cinematic storyboard meets cheap pulp print stock.